 In an open ended mutual fund scheme, the NAV changes daily based on the stock market movement and changes in the bond prices.
 The mutual fund units can be bought and sold anytime at its Net Asset Value NAV.
 The NAV or Net Asset Value of the fund is determined on the performance of funds underlying securities.
 The NAV is calculated at the end of every trading day.
 The open ended fund investments are valued at a fair market value which is the closing market value of the listed public securities.

-Investors can redeem the fund units anytime based on their requirement and convenience.
+- Liquidity: Investors can redeem the fund units anytime based on their requirement and convenience.
 In comparison to other investments, these funds can be redeemed anytime at current Net Asset Value NAV.
 This adds a necessary component of liquidity and flexibility to the investor’s portfolio.

-The open ended fund offers a quick glimpse of the past performance of the fund across different market cycles.
+- Availability of historical performance: The open ended fund offers a quick glimpse of the past performance of the fund across different market cycles.
 The past performance report consists of annual returns, trailing returns, rolling returns and many more.
 Thus, it helps an investor make a wise investment decision.

-open ended mutual fund schemes offer investors to use different systematic plans for making investments and withdrawals.
+- Availability of Systematic options: Open ended mutual fund schemes offer investors to use different systematic plans for making investments and withdrawals.
 The investor can choose SIP, SWP and STP based on their requirement.
 Usually, Systematic Investment Plans (SIPs) are ideal for salaried class investors or people without an investible surplus in their hand.
 Also, investing through Systematic Investment Plans (SIPs) helps in building a corpus from scratch.

 One can also use Scripbox’s SIP calculator for calculating the SIP returns.

-Open ended mutual funds still experience market risk even though a fund manager actively manages them.
+- Volatility: Open ended mutual funds still experience market risk even though a fund manager actively manages them.
 The Net asset value of the fund fluctuates daily according to the movement of its underlying securities—however, the fund manager endeavours to contain the volatility by diversifying the investments.
 Hence, open ended mutual funds are prone to market risk and highly volatile.

-Every open ended fund has a fund manager assigned who actively manages the fund.
+- No Say for Investor: Every open ended fund has a fund manager assigned who actively manages the fund.
 They are well qualified and have expertise in the field of fund management.
 They solely take decisions regarding buying and selling of securities of the fund.
 Hence, investors have no say in the asset allocation of the fund.

-Open ended funds have exit loads.
+- Exit load: Open ended funds have exit loads.
 There are some charges levied while exiting the fund, typically within one year.
 Thus, the earnings from the fund reduce.
 It also attracts capital gains tax for individual investors.

-The reason to maintain a cash reserve is that the fund manager cannot sell securities immediately in case of massive redemptions.
+- Cash Reserve: The reason to maintain a cash reserve is that the fund manager cannot sell securities immediately in case of massive redemptions.
 Hence, the fund manager needs to maintain a high cash reserve to cater to redemption requests.

 Close ended funds issue a fixed number of units that are traded on stock exchanges.
 The close ended funds are launched through a New Fund Offer (NFO).
 These funds function like exchange-traded funds(ETFs).
 Investors can purchase these funds during the NFO period.
 However, they do not have an option to buy units after the NFO closes.
 Also, the existing investors cannot exit from the fund until the maturity period.
 Thus, to ensure liquidity, the fund house lists the close ended scheme on a stock exchange where the investors can buy or sell units.
 In simple words, close ended mutual funds have a specific tenure and a fixed maturity date.